haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Add help menu in view
 * More comprehensive message to instruct user understand field value better
 * Request user change username for the first time login after installation
+* Increase the size of database connection pool to 50 for heavy load sites

 **Bug Fixes**

-* Display the error message when user upgrade MyCollab failed
+* Display the error message when user upgrade MyCollab failed due to the file permission

 Version 5.0.5.1
 -----------------------------